-Investments and Assets Limited as to Use: Investments and assets limited as to use are stated at fair value based on quoted market prices.
+Investments and Assets Limited as to Use: Investments and assets limited as to use are stated at fair value based on quoted market prices, and investments without quoted market prices are reported at estimated fair market value utilizing observable and unobservable inputs.
+Substantially all investments are classified as trading securities.
 The portion of investments related to financial instruments with remaining maturities of less than one year and the portion of assets limited as to use that is required to satisfy current obligations are classified as current assets.

-Assets limited as to use include assets held by trustees under bond indenture agreements, assets designated by the Board for specific purposes, and assets held under deferred compensation arrangements.
+Assets limited as to use include assets held by trustees under bond indenture agreements, assets held by trustees under professional liability and workers' compensation self-insurance trust arrangements, and assets designated by the Board for specific purposes.